 -> Continue reading PEI Canada Winter Games 2023

 By Perry Schmunk, CSIA Managing Director (email@example.com) Hi Canadian Ski Patrol members: I had the great pleasure to meet Jean Rioux, your co-executive director at a ski resort conference this past spring.
 I was lucky enough to sit with Jean at one of the conference dinners and told him that my start in the industry

 -> Continue reading What the CSP did for me!

 About Our Organization

-The Canadian Ski Patrol has 75 years worth of tradition and professionalism
+The Canadian Ski Patrol offers more than 75 years of tradition and professionalism.

 Reasons to become a member